Having more fun than a human being should be allowed to have, Rush Limbaugh doing what I was born to do.

 Forever.

-Administrators say the closures are necessary to keep the district from plowing through.
+Administrators say the closures are necessary to keep the district from plowing through what little is left of the $2 billion it received as part of a groundbreaking desegregation.

-The Kansas City School Board narrowly approved the plan to close 29 out of 61 scrubles last night at a meeting packed with angry parents.
+The Kansas City Schruel Board narrowly approved the plan to close 29 out of 61 scruels last night at a meeting packed with angry parents.

 In rapidly shrinking Detroit, 29 schools closed before classes began this fall, but that still left the district with 172 of them.

-Most other districts are closing just one or two screws.
+Most other districts are closing just one or two schruels.

-Emotional board member Dwayne Kelly told the crowd of more than 200 people last night, this is the most painful vote I've ever cast in ten years on the board.
+Emotional board member Dwayne Kelly told a crowd of more than 200 people last night, this is the most painful vote I've ever cast in 10 years on the board.

 Some chanted for the removal of the superintendent while one woman asked the crowd, is anybody else ready to homeschool their kids?